Baltimore Ravens What Happened To That Guy Podcast

 What Happened To That Guy Podcast

-John Eisenberg explores the post-football life of various former Ravens in his new podcast, “What Happened to that Guy?”
+John Eisenberg explores the post-football life of various former Ravens in his podcast, "What Happened to that Guy?"

 It's a deep dive into the challenging adjustment that players face when the bright lights of the NFL no longer shine on them and they have to deal with the same questions as everyone else: What do I do in life?
 How do I balance my checkbook?
 Some have answers ready.
 Some have to search.